open-olive/loop-development-kit/ldk/node/docsExtra/storage.md

 # Storage

-The host object provided to the Loop through `Start` provides the Loop with methods it can use for storing information.
+The sensors object provided to the Loop through `Start` provides the Loop with methods it can use for storing information.

 ## Applications